brianlpham21/gh-comment-tracker/README.md

 -   What other visualization/insight would you like to provide given all of the data available on GitHub/Slack/Jira?
 -   How long did it take you to complete this challenge?
 -   If you had more time, what would you like to add?

-### Submission

--   Please upload your submission here, and send an email to <mailto:stephanie.mills@codegem.ca> to confirm you are finished.